Key Takeaways

 Create a Zero-Trust Approach

 Create a security architecture that will efficiently reduce threats.
-When implementing zero trust data protection measures, take into account the infrastructure's complexity, budget, and IT capabilities.
+When implementing zero-trust data protection measures, consider the infrastructure's complexity, budget, and IT capabilities.
 Adapt your approach to industry best practices and regulatory needs.

 Track and Examine Access to Data